awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 ### Testing hypotheses : chi-square test

-use chi-square to determine whether there is a significant association between churners and non-churners on that factor.
+Apply hypotheses Chi-square test to determine whether there is a significant association between churners and non-churners on each factor.
-H0: The variables are independent.
-H1: The variables relate to each other.

-The tests represent four variables including Gender,Num of Products,Active members and Locations are indeed useful for churn prediction ,the p-values of which are less than the significance level(0.05).Whereas Tenure and Credit Card have p-values considered significant which implies the lack of evident association between churn and those two.
+The outcomes represent four variables including Gender,Num of Products,Active members and Locations are indeed useful for churn prediction ,the p-values of which are less than significance level at 0.05.Whereas p-values of Tenure and Credit Card are statistically significant that implies the lack of evident related to churn.

 **Gender**
 ```